 Didasko Academy’s leadership is spiritually accountable to World Outreach International, and to our individual sending churches and ministry partners.

 Furthermore, we also believe in "one-another" accountability.
-Therefore, during the development of our courses there are subject to peer reviews, and all courses are beta-tested by a number of volunteers before being released.
+Therefore, all our courses are subject to peer reviews, and all courses are beta-tested by a number of volunteers before being released.
 As iron sharpens iron, so one person sharpens another (Proverbs 27:17).

 Unity and collaboration